OfferingSolutions/Angular-Course/Angular-Course/README.md

 # Preparation

-### If you come with your own laptop please make sure you installed the following pices of software to your PC:
+### If you come with your own laptop please make sure you installed the following pieces of software to your PC:

 * [Git](#git)
 * [Node & npm](#node-with-npm)